 Following heavy pressure from UNISON and other health unions, the government has announced a Covid death in service scheme for England, with funding provided to allow devolved administrations to introduce similar schemes.

 The NHS and Social Care Coronavirus Life Assurance Scheme 2020 pays out a flat rate of £60,000 to the families of staff who die from the virus during the course of their work.
 This is separate and additional to any death in service benefits that may be payable to them from NHS pension scheme membership.

 It applies to ‘frontline’ health and social care staff, including roles such as porters and cleaners as well as clinical staff.
 Eligibility is based on having worked in a care environment where patients / service users with Covid were present at any point in the two weeks prior to developing symptoms.

 When you start working for the NHS you will automatically be included in the NHS Pension Scheme.
 The scheme is voluntary, so you can choose to opt-out if you wish.

 The amount you pay into your pension is dependent on how much you earn and the current contribution rates are between 5% and 14.5%.
 Your rate is determined on your full-time equivalent pensionable pay.

 Your contributions are deducted from your gross pay which means less of your income is taxable.
 This in effect means that your actual contribution taking into account tax relief is between 4% and 8.7%.
-Your employer on the other hand (from 1 April 2015) contributes 14.3%.
+Your employer on the other hand currently contributes 20.68%.